 Be subject to periodic evaluation and assessment of the environmental and energy benefits that result under the rating system; and

-Include a verification system for post occupancy assessment of the rated buildings to demonstrate continued energy and water savings at least every three years after initial occupancy.
+Include a verification system for post-occupancy assessment of the rated buildings to demonstrate continued energy and water savings at least every four years after initial occupancy.

 (b) Certification level.
-The building must be certified to a level that promotes the high performance sustainable building guidelines referenced in Executive Order 13423 “Strengthening Federal Environmental, Energy, and Transportation Management.”
+The building must be certified to a level that promotes the high performance sustainable building guidelines referenced in Executive Order 13423 “Strengthening Federal Environmental, Energy, and Transportation Management” and Executive Order 13514 “Federal Leadership in Environmental, Energy and Economic Performance.”

-(c) Federal agencies that use a green building certification system to certify a new Federal building or Federal building undergoing a major renovation must also meet all requirements in this subpart.

-Appendix A to Subpart B of Part 433

-Table A - Applicability of sustainable design and green building rating certification requirements by building type.